Caregiver-Mediated Early Years Programs

 What are the strategies used in PLAY Project?

-Caregivers and PLAY consultants/coaches engage in child directed play, using activities specifically designed to suit the child’s developmental level.
-The PLAY consultant/coach will model using different strategies to expand play and communication, however most of the session will involve the caregivers playing and interacting with their child using the strategies they have learned from the PLAY consultant/coach.
-Once per month for ten minutes, the PLAY consultant/coach will video record the caregiver playing with their child and for 5 minutes of the session the parent or caregiver will record the Play Consultant modelling the strategies with their child.
-The Play Consultant then takes the video clips and creates a Play Plan which is forwarded to the caregivers after the session along with the video clips.
-The Play Plan sets out the goals for the child for the coming month and also plots the child’s progress month over month.
-There are seven steps to the PLAY project:
+Caregivers and PLAY coaches engage in child-directed play, using activities specifically designed to suit the child’s developmental level.
+The PLAY coach will model using different strategies to expand play and social interaction.
+However, most of the sessions will involve the caregivers playing and interacting with their child using the strategies they have learned from the PLAY coach.
+Video recordings can be used to provide modelling, coaching, and feedback.
+The PLAY Coach creates a Play Plan which sets out the goals for the child for the coming month and also plots the child’s progress.

 What is the role and time commitment of caregivers?

-The advantage of PLAY Project is that caregivers do not need any specific materials, just what they have already in the home.
+The advantage of the PLAY Project is that caregivers do not need any specific materials, just what they have already in the home.
 At least one parent/caregiver will need to be present during the home/centre visit and available to participate during each PLAY session.
-In between appointments caregivers are encouraged to play with their child using the recommended strategies for up to 2 hours per day, in small doses (e.g., 15 min) during daily routines and play.
-Caregivers are encouraged to ask questions, share successes, and challenges with their PLAY consultant/coach throughout the intervention, during appointments and in-between appointments.
+In between appointments, caregivers are encouraged to play with their child using the recommended strategies for up to 2 hours per day, in small doses (e.g., 15 min), during daily routines and play.
+Caregivers are encouraged to ask questions and share successes and challenges with their PLAY consultant/coach throughout the intervention, during appointments and in-between appointments.

 What happens during a PLAY Project session?